Information for visitors

 Each church has some variations in how they do things but generally you can expect a mixture of prayers, hymns or songs, readings from the Bible and a fairly short sermon of up to 10 minutes.

 Generally the service should last up to an hour.

-Some services use traditional language and the Book of Common Prayer (often in the early mornings or evenings), while some are more modern and use the Common Worship book (these tend to be the main Sunday morning services, around 10.30).
-If you come to the Team Evening Service, you will find an informal service with service booklets.
+Some services use traditional language and the Book of Common Prayer (often in the early mornings or evenings), while some are more modern and use the Common Worship book or informal service with service booklets.
 You might need to flick backwards and forwards through service books sometimes but page numbers should be announced.
 If not, please just ask a nearby person (or look over their shoulder!).

 We normally stand for hymns or songs and sit or kneel for most prayers but just follow the other people in the pews if you are unsure.
 We sit for the first 2 Bible readings, often read by members of the congregation, but stand for the Gospel reading, which is generally read by the priest or other person leading the service.
 We also stand when we say the Creed or Affirmation of Faith.

 We may 'share the peace'.
 This just means shaking hands with people and saying 'Peace be with you'.
 You can join in with this or not as you please.
 People may also use this time to say hello if you are new.

 There may be tea and coffee after the service, depending on when and where you go, which is an opportunity to get to know people if you would like to.
 You will also find that the person who has led the service will be available to talk to, often standing by the door, or you can chat to the rest of the people in church.

 Our hope is that whether you just want to visit us for a one-off service, are looking into Christianity for the first time, or have been a Christian for many years, you will be encouraged and inspired by your visit.
 We hope that everyone who comes through our doors will meet with God and feel welcome among us.